 When Juan Muniz set a goal to make a living off of his paintings and drawings, it seemed as if he were dreaming.
-But truth be told, there was nothing holding Muniz back except himself.
+But truth be told, there was nothing to hold Muniz back except himself.
 Everything else was pushing forward—particularly the work itself: renderings of cartoonish characters that are humorous and heartbreaking in their response to the travails of life.

 It all started eight years ago, when Muniz brought about 30 of his paintings to Downtown’s First Friday to sell in one of the artist booths.
 He was in his early 20s, had gone to design school and figured he’d see what happened.

 By the end of the night every one of his pieces was gone.
 He’d sold them all.